Earn Trust through Powerful Website Authority

 Map this out so you can audit whether your internal linking supports or undermines the user journey you’ve designed.

 Audit existing internal links to verify they maintain the strategic forward flow we designed in the content framework.
-Awareness should link to consideration, and consideration links to decision.
+Awareness should lead to consideration, and consideration should lead to decision.
 Never backwards, never circular.

 I’ve audited sites where internal links created chaotic loops that confused both users and crawlers.
 These confusing loops can destroy the authority they need to build for months.